canc1993/cheshire-gapfilling/README.md

 13. ```FLUX_CUTOFF``` (optional, default = 1e-5): a fermentation phenotype is considered as positive if the maximum secretion flux is larger than the cutoff value.

 14. ```ANAEROBIC``` (optional, default = 1): a boolean value (0/1).
-If true, candidate reactions involving oxygen molecules will be skipped during gapfilling and simulations.
+If true, candidate reactions involving oxygen molecules will be skipped during gap-filling and simulations.

-15. ```BATCH_SIZE``` (optional, default = 10): An integer to indicate how many reactions are added in a batch (together) during gapfilling.
+15. ```BATCH_SIZE``` (optional, default = 10): An integer to indicate how many reactions are added in a batch (together) during gap-filling.
 We test for EGC after each batch and if EGC is found, reactions in the batch will be added one by one.

 16. ```NAMESPACE``` (optional, default = "bigg"): Namespace of GEMs and reaction pool.
 Currently, we only support BiGG (```bigg```) and ModelSeed (```modelseed```).